punchagency/RapidDialCRM/replit.md

 A comprehensive CRM system with contact management and Smart Calling & Route Optimization capabilities.
 The system includes intelligent address lookup using HERE Maps API, RBAC permissions, stakeholder management, and Twilio-powered browser-based calling.

 ## Recent Changes
+- **2024-11-28**: Added Admin Impersonation feature and User Profile pages
+  - Admins can now "View As" any user to see the app from their perspective
+  - New User Profile page at /users/:id showing user details, territories, and professions
+  - Impersonation banner shows when viewing as another user with exit button
+  - Leaderboard users and User Assignments now link to individual user profiles
+  - UserRoleContext extended with actualRole vs effectiveRole for impersonation
 - **2024-11-28**: Added multi-territory and multi-profession user assignments
   - Users can now be assigned to multiple territories (Miami, Washington DC, Los Angeles, New York, Chicago, Dallas)
   - Users can be assigned to multiple professions (Dental, Chiropractor, Optometry, Physical Therapy, Orthodontics, Legal, Financial, Real Estate)